Pharmacists can give childhood shots, U.S. officials say

 The measure does not OK pharmacists to give shots to children younger than 3.
 Some of the most important childhood vaccinations are given to babies and toddlers, but pharmacists don’t have the training or medical support to administer doses to young children, said Dr. Brett Giroir, the HHS Assistant Secretary for Health.

 Most childhood vaccinations are given at doctor’s offices and it’s relatively unusual for kids to get vaccinations at pharmacies.
 In 2018, only about 7% of childhood flu shots were administered at pharmacies, according to CDC data.
-And it’s even rarer for other childhood shots to be given at drug stores.
+And it’s far more rare for other childhood shots to be given at drug stores.

 The American Pharmacists Association has been talking with federal officials about expanding services that its members can provide during the pandemic, said Mitchel Rothholz, the organization’s chief of governance and state affiliates.